 The first reason is that Windows is supplied cheap with new equipment.
 Many people buy a computer with Windows on it then scrap Windows and install Linux over the top.
 While this is rare for notebooks and desktops, it is common on servers.
 The maintenance problems and costs from Windows are too great to bother with Windows for a Web server or any other common server use.
 You really only need Windows server for Exchange and you only need one of them.
 One Windows server among perhaps 20 servers.
 The thing is, after some competitive shopping for servers, the cheapest server probably has Windows included.
 It is cheaper to buy the machine with Windows then scrap Windows.

 A lot of servers in Australia ship without an operating system.
 You select the components.
 The supplier assembles your selection.
 You add Linux after the server arrives.
-The server is never listed as shipping with Linux.
+The server is never listed as shipping with Linux, instead it is listed as Windows compatible.

 A lot of Australian Linux servers are desktops with Windows included in the original purchase.
 Windows is a multiple application operating system.
 Linux is commonly used for one specific purpose.
 A Linux server might be only a print server or only a NAS or only a firewall.
 You do not need a massive server for a dedicated purpose.
 You take a desktop optioned up with extra disks to form a RAID device.
 You overwrite the original free ($20) copy of Windows home edition with Ubuntu desktop or server edition.
 The cheap server then works perfectly for the one dedicated task.
 During the 3 years the server lasts, because modern disks have a 3 year guarantee, you save 2 times $150 or more on Windows upgrade fees and you save several hours or days of mucking about with licensing issues.